ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-From 1952-54 Jack and his wife Jean Mary (Furtney) lived upstairs from Jack’s parents.
-Jean was born in Togo, SK, to a Scottish mother and French Huguenot father.
-She served as a decoder with the navy during WWII, in Canada and London, England.
-She met Jack while studying at Camosun College in 1948 (they both used Veterans Allowance funds for their studies); they married in 1949.
-They moved to Vancouver where Jack earned a degree in social work from UBC.
-In Victoria Jack worked at the Royal Jubilee Hospital, then in 1954 he joined the RCAF to serve as a social worker.
-After postings in Canada and Europe, he retired with the rank of major in 1968, and they returned to Victoria.
-They bought a house in Gordon Head with Jean’s Veterans’ Land Act (VLA) funding assistance, and Jack worked at the Fernwood office of the provincial Family & Children’s Service until his sudden death in 1972.
+1952-54: Jack Thompson and wife Jean Mary (née Furtney) lived upstairs from his parents.
+Jean, born in Togo, SK, to a Scottish mother and French Huguenot father, served as a decoder with the RCN during WWII, in Canada and London, ENG.
+They met while studying at Camosun College in 1948, both using their Veterans Allowance for their studies.
+They married in 1949 and moved to Vancouver where he earned a degree in social work at UBC.
+He worked here at RJH, then in 1954 joined the RCAF as a social worker.
+After postings in Canada and Europe, he retired with the rank of major in 1968 returning to Victoria and bought a house in Gordon Head with Jean’s Veterans’ Land Act (VLA) funding assistance.
+Jack worked at the Fernwood office of BC Family & Children’s Service until his sudden death.

 OTHER OCCUPANTS: